DevExpress-Examples/out-of-maintenance-How-to-use-DevExpress-HTML-JavaScript-Dashboard-control-in-Blazor-applications/Readme.md

 * [bundleconfig.json](./CS/BlazorDashboardApp/Client/bundleconfig.json)
 * [NavMenu.razor](./CS/BlazorDashboardApp/Client/Shared/NavMenu.razor)

-Defines the UI for the HTML JavaScript Dashboard control and implements the logic to respond to UI updates.
+The client part defines the UI for the JavaScript Dashboard control and implements the logic to respond to UI updates.

 These are the main steps to configure the client side:
 1. Install the **devexpress-dashboard**, **@devexpress/analytics-core**, **devextreme**, and **jquery-ui-dist** npm packages.